airblade/quo_vadis/README.md

 __`cookie_name`__ (string)

 The name of the cookie QuoVadis uses to store the session identifier.
-The `__Host-` prefix is [recommended](https://developer.mozilla.org/en-US/docs/Web/API/document/cookie).
+The `__Host-` prefix is [recommended](https://developer.mozilla.org/en-US/docs/Web/API/document/cookie) in an SSL environment (but cannot be used in a non-SSL environment).

 __`session_lifetime`__ (`:session` | `ActiveSupport::Duration` | integer)